martin-vasilev/EMreading/README.md

 **NEW!** You can now also pre-process your data online without using any commands!
 Visit: https://mvasilev.shinyapps.io/shinyapp/
 If you prefer to run the graphical interface locally (this is faster since you don't upload any files), you can run the `GUI()` function from the package.

-To pre-process the data, simply use the `SLpreproc()` function of the package.
+To pre-process the data, simply use the `SingleLinw()` function of the package.
 You will need to provide some basic information, such as directory containing the data files and some details about the experiment: e.g.,

 ```
 # preprocess data
-data<- SLpreproc(data_list= "C:/Users/Martin Vasilev/My Data", ResX= 1920, ResY=1080, maxtrial= 120)
+data<- SingleLine(data_list= "C:/Users/Martin Vasilev/My Data", ResX= 1920, ResY=1080, maxtrial= 120)

 # save raw data so that you don't have to re-do this later on:
 save(data, file = "data.Rda")
 ```

 This will give you a data frame containing all fixations in addition to most variables that you will need for later analysis.
-For a description of the output variables, see [here](https://github.com/martin-vasilev/EMreading/blob/master/Output_readme.md) .
+For a full description of all output variables, see [here](https://github.com/martin-vasilev/EMreading/blob/master/Output_readme.md) .

 To perform a complete clean-up of the data, you can use the `cleanData()` function: